ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Mitigations

-1. The input validation protocol executed by the aggregators prevents either individual clients or a coalition of clients from compromising the robustness property.
+1. The input validation protocol executed by the Aggregators prevents either individual Clients or a coalition of Clients from compromising the robustness property.
-1. If aggregator output satisfies differential privacy {{dp}}, then all records not leaked by malicious clients are still protected.
+1. If Aggregator output satisfies differential privacy {{dp}}, then all records not leaked by malicious Clients are still protected.

 ### Aggregator